Factbox: U.S. companies with exposure to Russia

 Russia may stop supplying titanium to Boeing as part of its response to U.S. sanctions, a parliament member said, according to a report by RIA news agency.

-Ford Motor Co doubled down on Russia even as its big U.S. rival, General Motors Co, pulled out in 2015.
-The automaker’s sales from its joint venture with Russia-based Sollers PAO grew in 2017.
+Ford Motor Co (F.N) doubled down on Russia even as its big U.S. rival, General Motors Co (GM.N), pulled out in 2015.
+The automaker’s sales from its joint venture with Russia-based Sollers PAO (SVAV.MM) grew in 2017.

 Ford now has a 3.1 percent market share in Russia, according to the company’s annual financial report.
 In October, the company said its Russian results “continued to improve, approaching breakeven.”

-Reporting by April Joyner in New York, additional reporting by Megan Davies in New York and Maria Kiselyova in Moscow; Editing by Matthew Lewis
+Reporting by April Joyner in New York; Additional reporting by Megan Davies in New York and Maria Kiselyova in Moscow; Editing by Matthew Lewis and Alistair Bell